 When you think about it, although the words spoken can be logical, thinking on your feet at high speed cannot come from the rational process.

-Because it is slow, sequential, and require conscious on effort on our part.
+Because it is slow, sequential, and requires conscious on effort on our part.

-Let’s say you have to decide the best allocation of your budget.
+Let’s say you have to decide how to best allocate your budget.
 You gather relevant information, which you analyze methodically to get to your best conclusions.
 This is what we learn in school, and what our society particularly values.
-You make a conscious effort, go step by step, and come to your decision.
+You consciously go step by step to eventually make a decision.
 It’s rational—and slow.

 What I have described in the examples above, however, is very different